Biden to slowly allow 25,000 people seeking asylum into US - WTMJ

 Homeland Security said it would soon announce a “virtual registration process” online and by phone for people to learn where and when they should report.
 It urged asylum-seekers not to report to the border unless instructed.

 The International Organization for Migration will help with logistics and test asylum-seekers for COVID-19 before they enter the U.S., spokeswoman Liz Lizama said.
-The U.N. migration agency’s Mexico director, Dana Graber Ladek, said it will seek to inform asylum-seekers across the country about eligibility.
+The U.N. migration agency’s Mexico director, Dana Graber Ladek, said last month that it would seek to inform and support asylum-seekers on any changes in the “Remain in Mexico” policy.

+Roberta Jacobson, coordinator for the southwest border on the White House National Security Council, said asylum-seekers who have been waiting the longest will get priority, along with people deemed more vulnerable due to their health or threats to their safety.

-The announcement provides no relief to people whose cases were dismissed or denied, though administration officials did not rule out additional measures.
+The announcement provides no relief to people whose cases were dismissed or denied, and Jacobson told Spanish-language media that the administration was still considering how to address any cases beyond those that are active.
 Advocates argue that communication problems, including lack of working addresses in Mexico, caused some people to miss hearings and lose their cases as a result.

 Mexico agreed to take back more asylum-seekers in June 2019 to defuse Trump’s threats of tariff increases.
 Mexican President Andrés Manuel López Obrador welcomed Biden’s changes, saying at a news conference Friday that it would be “good” for the U.S. to host them instead while their cases wind through the system.